 In the event that any King University campus is closed or classes are canceled, all online classes will continue as scheduled.
 All classes that normally meet in person may continue via online assignments, web video conferencing, extra assignments, and individual conferences at the discretion of the faculty member.
-Additionally, coursework may be made up by rescheduled class times, extended class time, or other alternatives as determined by the Vice President for Academic Affairs.
+Additionally, coursework may be made up by rescheduled class times, extended class time, or other alternatives as determined by the Provost.

 University Operating Status

 Under extraordinary conditions, however, the University may implement one of the following, which are described in detail below.

 Close Entirely and Cease

 - Cancel classes at the Bristol campus or any assortment including but not limited to Kingsport and Knoxville sites, or other off-site classes held on other campuses

 - Delay opening while asking essential personnel to report